Skip to main content

 Contracts, broker packets, shipper requirements, certificate wording, additional insured requests, cargo limits, and umbrella/excess requirements

-Timeline: when authority needs to be active, renewal date, registration deadline, rejected filing notice, or customer deadline
+Timeline: when authority needs to be active, renewal date, registration deadline, rejected filing notice, broker deadline, or customer deadline

 Common questions

-No. Many local business auto accounts, contractor fleets, sales vehicles, and service vans do not need FMCSA insurance filings.
+No. Many local business auto accounts, contractor fleets, sales vehicles, and service vans need commercial auto coverage without needing FMCSA insurance filings.
 Filings depend on the operation, authority, vehicle type, cargo, passenger exposure, for-hire or interstate status, and applicable federal or state rules.

 BMC forms are federal insurance, cargo, surety bond, or trust filings used for certain FMCSA-regulated entities.
 FMCSA lists forms such as BMC-91, BMC-91X, BMC-34, BMC-83, BMC-84, and BMC-85 depending on authority and operation.
-The right form depends on what the business does.
+The right form depends on the entity type, authority, cargo, and vehicle details.

 MCS-90 is an endorsement for qualifying motor-carrier policies of insurance for public liability under federal motor-carrier law.
-It is not a per-vehicle insurance card, and it does not replace cargo, physical damage, trailer, or collision coverage.
+FMCSA says it is attached to the motor carrier's liability policy rather than issued for individual vehicles.
+It does not replace cargo, physical damage, trailer, or collision coverage.

 Not automatically.
 A local contractor fleet may need commercial auto without FMCSA operating authority filings.
 For-hire transportation, interstate operations, certain cargo, passenger, hazmat, household goods, broker, or freight-forwarder operations need a separate review.